killinq-joke/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML that's named after what it (<footer> for the footer & <button> for a button) and it helps for SEO

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block takes as much width as possible and inline will jump the end of the page and continue under

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross (vertical by default)

 5. Explain why git is valuable to a team of developers.

+Helps not make a mess out of the original code and make adjustement so that each dev's feature don't contradict w/ each other!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.